 Successive features that Facebook added, from Groups to Messenger, created similar kinds of viral value for Facebook’s users.
 They created new triggers to bring new people into the Facebook ecosystem, such as receiving an invite to a private group or receiving a message request.

 By getting increasingly involved in users’ social activities, Facebook also decreased the likelihood that its users would ever be able to leave the platform after joining up.

 Today, this dedication to data has led Facebook to acquire other properties — most importantly Instagram — that use the Facebook social graph in order to build out users’ network of friends and followers.

-While overall use of Facebook’s core product may be decreasing, it’s still the biggest social network in America for everyone twelve and up, giving the company a competitive advantage when it comes to launching new products.
+While overall use of Facebook’s core product may be decreasing, it’s still the biggest social network in America for everyone ages 12 and up, giving the company a competitive advantage when it comes to launching new products.
 Instead of having to build a new product from scratch, Facebook can use its social graph to compete with virtually anyone — for example, by immediately releasing copycat features like Instagram Stories to a bigger base of users than Snapchat had overall.